 The hobbyist magazine Radio Electronics publishes Edmund Berkeley's design for the Simon 1 relay computer from 1950 to 1951.
 The Simon 1 used relay logic and cost about $600 to build.
 In his book Giant Brains, Berkeley noted - “We shall now consider how we can design a very simple machine that will think.
 Let us call it Simon, because of its predecessor, Simple Simon...
 Simon is so simple and so small in fact that it could be built to fill up less space than a grocery-store box; about four cubic feet.”

-The Standards Eastern Automatic Computer (SEAC) is the first stored-program computer completed in the United States.
-It was built in Washington D.C. as a laboratory for testing components and systems and for setting computer standards.
-It was also the first computer to use all-diode logic, a technology more reliable than vacuum tubes.
-Magnetic tape in the external storage units (shown on the right of this photo) stored programming information, coded subroutines, numerical data, and output.
-The NBS also built the Standards Western Automatic Computer (SWAC) at the Institute for Numerical Analysis in Los Angeles.
-Rather than testing components like its companion, the SEAC, the SWAC had an objective of computing using already-developed technology.
+The Standards Eastern Automatic Computer (SEAC) is among the first stored-program computers completed in the United States.
+It was built in Washington DC as a test-bed for evaluating components and systems as well as for setting computer standards.
+It was also one of the first computers to use all-diode logic, a technology more reliable than vacuum tubes.
+Magnetic tape in the external storage units (shown on the right of this photo) stored programming information, coded subroutines, numerical data, and program results.
+The NBS also built the Standards Western Automatic Computer (SWAC) at the Institute for Numerical Analysis on the UCLA campus.
+Rather than testing components like the SEAC, the SWAC was built using already-developed technology.
 SWAC was used to create the first computer-scanned image as well as to discover five previously unknown Mersenne prime numbers.